 Have group Reporters report their findings orally to the class and submit his or her group's written research summary.
 Summaries should then be assembled to form a class report on the local police department.
 How do class research findings compare with the initial statement/judgment that they made about local police in Step 1 of this lesson?
 Briefly discuss if and how students were surprised by anything they learned in their research.

 Solicit recommendations from the class for how local police can be more effective in the community.
-To help stimulate ideas, consider referencing the P.O.V. online feature: Best Practices in Community Policing.
+To help stimulate ideas, consider referencing the POV online feature: Interviews: Best Practices in Community Policing.
 Record and display the recommendations where everyone in the classroom can see them.

 Consider the following opportunities for assessment:

-- Collect the Discussion Guide handouts and assign points for completion.
+- Collect the Viewing Guide handouts and assign points for completion.

 - Grade students on participation in class discussions.